DRsamuraiii/NyvoHabit/docs/SECURITY.md

 ## Security vulnerability report:
 ---
-  > **In order to report any possible security vulnerability problem or/and Legal misleading , Contact the NyvoStudio team by :**
+  > **In order to report any possible security vulnerability problem or/and Legal misleading , Harassment , misleaded code of conduct by employee , Contact the NyvoStudio team by :**

   > - NyvoStudio mail box : **nyvostudio@gmail.com**
   > - Reporting on this repository by [**Creating a new issue**](https://github.com/KhodeNima/NyvoHabit/issues/new)